pramnora/Networking/README.md

 Networking, is a term which refers to the joining together of 2 or more computers so that they are inter-linked; and, therefore, can share data jointly with one another.

-Computer networking, generally consists of two separate parts related to both...
+Computer networking, generally consists of two separate parts which is related to a mixture of both...
 - Hardware
 - Software